Inferring Microbial Biomass Yield and Cell Weight using Probabilistic Macrochemical Modeling: Introduction

-The macrochemical model approach is used as the base stoichiometric characterization in this article.
-In contrast to FBA and models specific to certain microbes types or growth conditions, the modeling approach proposed here requires only the ability specify the general macrochemical framework for the growth and general assumptions about biomass composition.
+For these reasons, the macrochemical model approach is used as the base stoichiometric characterization in this article.
+In contrast to FBA and flow models, this modeling approach requires only the ability to specify the general macrochemical framework for the growth and a few general assumptions about biomass composition.
 Nonetheless, the probabilistic methodology by which we extend the macrochemical characterization could in principle be similarly extended using other base models, including dynamic models (e.g., FBA), albeit potentially at a significant increase in complexity and data requirements.

-This article demonstrates how the macrochemical modeling approach can be formulated as a probabilistic graphical model.
-In doing so, we are able to effectively reconcile all of the experimentally measured data while enforcing chemical mass balances in a principled manner.
-As a result, it is shown in \sectionref{sec:results} that we are able to more accurately estimate underlying culture growth parameters, such as biomass yield.
-Moreover, through the model, one can relax certain assumptions which would otherwise severely impair the analysis (see \sectionref{sec:cell.weight.changes}).
+This article demonstrates how a macrochemical characterization for a given microbe and growth conditions can be formulated as a probabilistic graphical model.
+This can be done from any macrochemical characterization, as Sections~\ref{sec:srb} and \ref{sec:oxalaticus} exemplify.
+A key advantage of the resulting probabilistic models is that one is able to effectively reconcile all of the experimentally measured data and enforce chemical mass balances in a principled manner.
+As a result, it is shown in \sectionref{sec:results} that one is able to more accurately estimate underlying culture growth parameters, such as biomass yield.
+Perhaps most crucially, using this formulation, one can relax certain assumptions which would otherwise severely impair the analysis (see \sectionref{sec:cell.weight.changes}).